Diversification is a key part of the investment process. You can diversify within a particular asset class, and also diversify between asset classes.

 Likewise, if you own a highly-cyclical stock like an airline or automaker, you might want to balance it with a consumer staples stock to temper total volatility.

 Also consider the type of stocks you own.
 Boring value stocks are going to get left behind in rising markets, whereas growth stocks rise fastest in “risk-on” environments.
 Similarly, dividend stocks are usually less volatile whereas stocks that have no dividend policy are more volatile.
+Penny stocks are another volatile type of stock with upside similar to growth stocks, as well as low capital requirements, however, they trade on OTC markets that require less transparency and financial accountability.

 Diversification for Fund Investors